 - Drink chamomile tea or try relaxing essential oils like lavender to promote sleep.

 - Get a full night of sleep on your first night at the new location.

 - Reduce distractions by turning off phones and silencing electronics.

 - Use ear buds, noise machines, and eye masks to eliminate noise and light.

 - Adjust your schedule accordingly.

 It may take several days for your body to adjust to the new time zone.
-Adjusting your eating, working, and sleeping schedule right away can help speed up the process.
+Adjusting your eating, working, and sleeping schedules right away can help speed up the process.

 While you adjust, you may experience symptoms of jet lag.
 Jet lag will likely end in a few days after you arrive.

 Give yourself time to adjust to the new schedule, and you’ll still be able to enjoy your trip.